-However, this had clearly changed by August the man in Chattogram (Bangladesh) explained, "If children need vaccination, people are going out to get it"; the woman who was not able to attend her ANC visit in Tonkolili explained how now "every month I go to the hospital for my ANC".
+However, this had clearly changed by August.
+The man in Chattogram (Bangladesh) who had not taken his child for a vaccine explained, "If children need vaccination, people are going out to get it"; while the woman who was not able to attend her ANC visit in Tonkolili (Sierra Leone) explained how now "every month I go to the hospital for my ANC".
+In Somalia, there was a sense that people were starting to attend health facilities, while in September in Sierra Leone one of the men interviewed explained "People are not frightened to visit the health facility anymore. ....
+Initially there was low hospital attendance but now there are sick people visiting the centre especially during the rains."